MorpheusAIs/morpheus-deploy/README.md

 # Morpheus Deploy

-**The Vercel for Akash: Decentralized Deployment Platform for AI Agents**
+**The Vercel for DePin: Decentralized Deployment Platform for AI Agents**

 Morpheus is a developer-first CLI tool that brings the simplicity of Vercel deployments to decentralized infrastructure.
 Deploy AI agents, MCP servers, and web applications to Akash Network with a single command.